Two types of federal student loans are available for graduate students –

 - In-school deferment options, especially if there is a limited number of years

 If you determine that a private loan is the correct choice for you, you may apply directly through the lender or through ELM Select.
 The lender will do a credit check, and that credit check may affect your credit score.
-You will be required to complete the Truth in Lending Self-Certification when requesting a private loan.
 After you apply for the loan, the lender will contact the Financial Aid Office for certification.
 Some additional information will be needed from you by the Financial Aid Office to complete that certification.